 Professional Pomeranian Dog Grooming

 Usually will not involve grooming your Pomeranian like a show dog or any fancy Pomeranian dog grooming styles.
-Typically the groomer will brush coats, remove mats, trim nails, bath and dry dogs and clean ears.
+Typically the groomer will brush coats, remove mats, trim nails, bathe and dry dogs, and clean ears.

 Pomeranian Trim Styles

 Owners often request Pomeranian haircuts in certain styles.
 These requests frequently include:

 - I want my Pomeranian groomed like Boo.